Testicular Cancer FAQ

 A: There are many ways to get a second opinion:

-Ask a primary doctor.
+Ask a primary care doctor.
 He or she may be able to recommend a specialist such as a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.